LMDevops/mamz-ultimate-terraform/GETTING_STARTED.md

 # Execution

-Once you've made all the required changes in the terraform.tfvars of each sections (1-7) and customized the local.tf, you can now execute the deployment.
+Once you've made all the required changes in the terraform.tfvars of each sections (1-7) and customized the locals.tf, you can now execute the deployment.

 ## Authenticate to Google
 This will set the app credentials required to execute: